tehsis/Goblin/README.md

 To get it working you need an http server with perl support (look below for libs dependencies)

-Actually, it relies on MongoDB.
+It relies on MongoDB.
 So you'll need it working if you want to use this.

 Remember that Goblin (for now) comes with no indexed sites.